cilsat/scribe/doc/draft.md

 2. Specify a difference metric as the basis for clustering
 3. Cluster segments hierarchically using difference threshold as reference

+The remainder of this study is organized as follows: Section 2 discusses related research and the design of the system to be built, Section 3 describes the process of building the speaker corpus, and Section 4 discusses the experimental setup and results.

 # 2 Online Diarization System